 - Teach a child to handle bullying in a constructive way.

 - One study participant suggested seeking a compassionate friend to help when the child with ADHD loses focus.
 The friend might call his name or tap his shoulder to help him re-focus his attention.

-- Allow an ADHD student to have friends with younger kids, since they may get along better.
+- Allow an student with ADHD to have friends with younger kids, since they may get along better.

-- Be comforted that an ADHD child will likely develop resilience over time.
-By late adolescence, a child may have significant resources.
+- Be comforted that the child will likely develop resilience over time.
+By late adolescence, a child with ADHD may have significant resources.

-In summary, a child with ADHD may struggle with feeling different, misunderstood, and isolated throughout childhood.
+In summary, a child who has attention-deficit hyperactivity disorder may struggle with feeling different, misunderstood, and isolated throughout childhood.
 But support and encouragement from parents, teachers and friends can nurture greater self-esteem.
 Educating others about the disorder is also key.
-Taken together, these efforts will help an ADHD child not only survive, but thrive.
+Taken together, these efforts will the child not only survive, but thrive.

 By: Stephanie Torreno